Small Grants Scheme for Disabled Children 2019 – second round

-The aim of the Small Grants Scheme is to increase the number of activities and resources that children and young people (0-18) with additional needs/disability and their families can access across Devon.
+The aim of the Small Grants Scheme is to increase the number of activities and resources that children and young people (0-18) with Special Educational Needs and Disabilities (SEND) and their families can access across Devon.
 The scheme helps groups who support specific disabilities and groups that help children to become involved in their local community, reduce social isolation and encourage peer groups.
 The activities should, where possible, support inclusion into the community and allow children and young people to take part in activities alongside their friends.
 The scheme also covers funding for young carers to undertake activities with disabled siblings.
-In 19/20 there will be one round to bid for grants.
-If all funding is not allocated in the first round a second round may be considered.

 Who can apply?

 You can apply to the Small Grants Scheme if you are a:

 - Voluntary or community organisation (predominately parent led)